2012 Preservation Awards

 Armed with a strategic plan, Indiana Landmarks, with its 6,500 members, acquired the building for its headquarters and launched a $20 million renovation, with major funding from the Cook family.
 In addition to modern systems, the stained glass windows, pipe organ, nine towers and the central dome were restored.
 The former sanctuary was converted into a performance hall for concerts, conferences, and community meetings.
 The 18,000 annual visitors are testament to the project’s success.

-Award: Old Naval Hospital (now Hill Center)
+Old Naval Hospital (now Hill Center)

-For the innovative restoration of this prominent 1866 Capitol Hill landmark which, after decades of vacancy and decay, has been converted into a much-needed community center with classrooms, assembly spaces and other facilities to benefit the surrounding area.
+AWARD for the innovative restoration of this prominent 1866 Capitol Hill landmark which, after decades of vacancy and decay, has been converted into a much-needed community center with classrooms, assembly spaces and other facilities to benefit the surrounding area.

 This impressive Italianate 50-bed facility was designed by noted architect Ammi B. Young to house seamen disabled during the Civil War.
 Over the years it served a number of other purposes, was acquired by the District of Columbia Government, but sat vacant and deteriorating for almost 20 years while plans were debated for its restoration and future use.
 Sited on its own block adjacent to Pennsylvania Avenue, it was always a prominent Capitol Hill landmark.